MyLittleToy/SQL-Projects-Misc/README.md

 # SQL-Projects-Misc

-Dataset:
+Dataset: WM Crime Data

-Tools:
+Tools: MySQL, Power Bi

-STEP 1:
+**STEP 1:**
 --Create database and upload my dataset (Obtained from Office of National Statistics - https://www.ons.gov.uk/).
-The dataset included separate tables for each month.
-Due to the size of each .csv file, I decided to only look at the past 6 months (Mar-Aug) to analyse as part of this project.
+-- The dataset included separate tables for each month.
+Due to the size of each .csv file, I decided to only look at the past 6 months (Mar-Aug)
+-- to analyse as part of this project.

-    SQL query used - CREATE DATABASE West_Midland_Crime
+CREATE DATABASE West_Midland_Crime

-STEP 2:
+**STEP 2:**
 --Utilised 'Union All' to combine all the tables into one table to store the combined data

     USE West_Midlands_Crime